Is any LPS mapping data available under the Open Government Licence (OGL)?

 Yes, you can share any of the data derived from that in the NIMA package with any other NIMA signatory organisation.

 Can a NIMA signatory organisation share LPS derived data with the emergency services?

-Yes, you can share any data derived from that in the NIMA package with the emergency services.
+Yes, you can share any data derived from that in the NIMA package with the emergency services in Northern Ireland.*

 Can a NIMA signatory organisation share LPS derived data with organisations in the education sector in Northern Ireland?

-Yes, you can share any data derived from that in the NIMA package with organisations in the education sector.
+Yes, you can share any data derived from that in the NIMA package with organisations in the education sector in Northern Ireland.

 Is it ever possible to use and publish derived LPS data, other than the datasets available under OGL, in my products and services?